arnim/p4nreana-tutorials/advanced/example2/README.md

 ### 4. Use your new image

 Go to `Deploy > Container registry` and you should see a new tag with the name you defined and a version number.
-Copy the image path and you can now use it, e.g. as a reana environment.
+Copy the image path and you can now use it as, e.g., a reana environment.

 N.B.: it might be necessary to make it public if it's not.